Confusezius/ECCV2020_DiVA_MultiFeature_DML/README.md

 ---
 ## Training:

+__Update 14/09/21:__ _There was a slight error in the uploaded `fast_moco.py` script resulting in negative reweighting different to that mentioned in the paper.
+As such, we have introduced the `--diva_fixed`-flag which can be used to run the corrected fast momentum contrast/nce objective.
+Performance however remains effectively the same, so it is not necessarily needed._

 Training is done by using `diva_main.py`, with settings available in `parameters.py`.
 Exemplary runs are provided in `SampleRuns/ECCV2020_DiVA_SampleRuns.sh`.
 Logging via `Weights and Biases` follows the same setup as in https://github.com/Confusezius/Revisiting_Deep_Metric_Learning_PyTorch.